 Sharing the keys to the platform means that banks and credit unions can easily partner with and embed third-party products that compete directly with our own suite of solutions – and many do.
 Is it an uncommon practice for a technology provider to welcome competition with open arms?
 Maybe.
 But that kind of openness provides financial institutions with the independence and agency they need to steer their own ships and meet their own unique strategic goals while enabling fintechs to develop code that can then serve an audience of hundreds of financial institutions.
 That’s a win for everyone.

 Beyond enabling platform integration, it’s essential to create a process that’s smooth and flexible for everyone involved – the banks, credit unions, and third-party fintechs.
-Let’s take a look at five fintechs who’ve recently used the Toolkit to create digital banking plugins to embed their functionality into the digital banking experience and provide optionality to banks and credit unions across the United States.
+Let’s take a look at three fintechs who’ve recently used the Toolkit to create digital banking plugins to embed their functionality into the digital banking experience and provide optionality to banks and credit unions across the United States.

 With a mission to help small-to-medium businesses get paid while enabling banks and credit unions to stay ahead of the competition, Autobooks integrates digital invoicing and online payment acceptance directly into existing online banking channels.
 Using the Toolkit to go from a developer’s “Hello, World!” line of code to live with end users in just 60 days, Autobooks has since gone live with over 160 Banno financial institutions.